rattus-digitalis/Autoreko/README.md

 ```

 - `-t` specifies the target IP address (IPv4 or IPv6).
 - `-i` specifies the intensity level of the scan, ranging from 1 (low) to 4 (high).
-Note: Intensity levels 3 and 4 require `root` privileges.
+Note: Intensity levels 2, levels 3 and 4 require `root` privileges.
 - `-u` specifies a target URL for enumeration.
 - `-o` specifies the output file (e.g., `results.txt`) where the scan results will be saved.